Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/03_event_classes.md

 ## Proposed Event Classes
 Uniformity and portability can only be achieved if the event classification is constrained to a series of classes broad enough to encompass most situation and event types encountered, but not so large that it become ambiguous.

-In most situations, the classification could be limited to the following three categories:
+In many situations, the classification could be limited to the following three categories:
 - seismic event;
 - blast; and
 - noise.